A GREAT POST ISOLATION PLAY

 defenders to help.

 As said earlier, the play can be run to either side of the court.
 If 5 is being guarded by a poor defender or a defender in foul trouble, then the point guard should dribble to the right.
-The point guard always dribbles to the side of the floor the intended driver is located.

 This is a great play to run when (1) an opposing post player picks up his/her third foul in the first half and a sub is waiting at the scoring table to replace him/her.
 Run the play before the substitution can be made, (2) when you have been downcourt on offense several times and have not scored, this play can stop the drought, and (3) when you get the ball with 10-15 seconds left and the score tied.
 A drive by the post can result in victory either by scoring a lay-up, or by sending the post player to the line for two free throws.